Free Illinois Arrest & Criminal Records (Check Every IL County)

 *County does not public inmate list

-***Agency uses a mobile app to display inmate roster/list
+*** The agency uses a mobile app to display the inmate roster/list

 +Agency uses VINELink for inmate inquiries